btarg/requiem-vault/GM/First Session/First session start.md

 >You notice that the strobing lights inside the library appear to be moving.
 Not like a light show at a club or concert; it looks more like many glowing objects are darting back and forth inside.
 The flashing seems to become more erratic the closer you are to the Library's entrance.

 >[!question]- Examine the entrance
->The towering, ornate wooden doors have been boarded up, the flimsy planks hastily bolted to them beginning to rot.
-Entering through the main doors will be trivial.
+>The towering, ornate doors have been boarded up.
+The flimsy planks hastily bolted to door's the warped steel and shards of glass are beginning to rot; entering through here will be trivial.

 ## Entering the Library